Can't Access a Wp-Admin Page

 Your Security Plugin Caused the Problem

-You are blocked because you exceeded the maximum number of login attempts set by the security plugin when entering the wrong login or/and password.
+You are blocked because you exceeded the maximum number of login attempts set by the security plugin.
 The first solution is to wait because such blocks are temporary.

 After the successful login, don’t forget to rename the plugin folder back.

-But this unique URL is quite simple to forget.
-In this case, use the instructions from the previous paragraph: using an FTP client or hosting file manager, renaming the plugin’s folder responsible for the URL change, and logging in using the default yoursite.com/wp-admin link.
+However, this unique URL can be easy to forget.
+In this case, use the instructions from the previous paragraph: using an FTP client or hosting file manager, rename the plugin’s folder responsible for the URL change (e.g., by adding “-old”), and log in using the default yoursite.com/wp-admin link.

-If you don’t know which plugin has caused this problem, you can deactivate all the plugins via FTP.
-To do this, go to {yoursite.com} > wp-content and rename the plugins folder.
+If you’re not sure which plugin is causing the issue, you can deactivate all plugins via FTP.
+To do this, navigate to {yoursite.com}/wp-content and rename the plugins folder (“plugins-old”, for example).

 Don’t forget to rename them back after you have logged in successfully.